flyingonionman/obsidian-semantic-canvas-links/README.md

 Open a note then use use command palette or file menu to run:
 - `Semantic Canvas: Create canvas based on note`

-> 📋 Properties are *always* **List**-typed
-> It is not possible to edit Text, Number, Checkbox, Date, or Date & Time properties using this plugin.

 ### Behaviors
 > 📖 Node Types
 > Nodes on a canvas are typed as one of `card`, `url`, `file`, or `group`.